Features

 crabbox screenshot --id blue-lobster --output desktop.png

-AWS Windows and EC2 Mac use the same VNC command once the desktop lease exists:
+AWS Windows and EC2 Mac use the same vnc command once the desktop lease exists:

 crabbox warmup --provider aws --target windows --desktop